yamori/aws-sdk-quick-query/README.md

 ## Scripts

-1. aws_list_instances - Lists all EC2 instances that are not 'stopped'
+1. aws_list_instances - Lists all EC2 instances that are not 'stopped' or 'terminated'

 ## Install